CamelliaQg118/STMACL/README.md

 ![Figure_1](https://github.com/user-attachments/assets/b19d0837-92dd-49e6-87f1-06420cf6eb77)

-STMCCL, a novel self-supervised learning framework that jointly trains a masked autoencoder and cluster-guided contrastive learning.
-STMCCL has been applied to seven spatial transcriptomics datasets across platforms like 10X Visium, Stereo-seq, and Slide-seqV2, proving its capability to deliver enhanced representations for a range of downstream analyses, such as clustering, visualization, trajectory inference, and differential gene analysis.
+STMACL, a self-supervised learning framework, combines modularity maximization and contrastive learning for spatial clustering.
+STMACL has been applied to seven spatial transcriptomics datasets across platforms like omsFISH, STARmap,10X Visium, Stereo-seq, and Slide-seqV2, proving its capability to deliver enhanced representations for a range of downstream analyses, such as clustering, visualization, trajectory inference, and differential gene analysis.

-The complete code will be made available after the article is published.
 __STMACL__

 ## Requirements: